thakuratul2/Verification-of-impulse-momentum-principle/experiment/README.md

 ### Aim:

-To study the effect of force on hemispherical vane and flat plate vane.
+To study the effect of force on hemispherical vane.

 ### THEORY